Creamy Chicken and vegetable soup topped off with fluffy homemade herb dumplings. The perfect comfort food!

 Here is the NUMBER ONE KEY TO PERFECT HOMEMADE DUMPLINGS…

-Remove lid from pot and add the dumpling dough by the heaping Tablespoon full into the boiling broth going around in a circle and then filling the center.
+Remove the lid from the pot and add the dumpling dough using a heaping Tablespoon full into the boiling broth, going around in a circle and then filling the center.

 Cooking Dumplings